Akryum/vue-supply/README.md

 })
 ```

-Use the resource supply in components:
+Use the supply in components:

 ```javascript
 import { use } from 'vue-supply'